-- A commutation of sentences a reduction in sentence.
-In a commutation of sentence, a person is not absolved from a conviction completely, but, his/her punishment is substituted with a lesser punishment.
+- A commutation of a sentence is a reduction in sentence.
+It does not absolve the prisoner from a conviction completely, but, substitutes with a lesser punishment.

 - For example, a death sentence may be commuted to a sentence of imprisonment for life.

 Scope of Power of commutation of sentences u/s.
 433

 - 433 empowers the appropriate Government to commute the sentence of the convict.

 - The appropriate Government can exercise the power without the consent of the convict.

 - The power of commutation of sentence is exclusively vestes in the Appropriate Government and the High Court cannot direct the Govt. to exercise such power.